 Olympus OM-1 Battery - Mercury Battery Replacement Options

 The original battery for the Olympus OM-1 was a 1.35V mercury battery, specifically the MR-9 (H-D, PX13, PX625).
-However, these batteries are no longer produced due to the environmental impact of the mercury they contained.
-Here are a few alternatives:
+However, these batteries are no longer produced due to negative environmental impact from containing mercury.

-- Zinc-air batteries: The WeinCELL MRB625 is a zinc-air battery that produces the same voltage as the original mercury battery, making it an excellent drop-in replacement.
+- Zinc-air batteries: The WeinCELL MRB625 is a zinc-air hearing aid battery. it produces the same voltage as the original mercury battery.
+This makes it an excellent drop-in replacement.
 They can be found on Amazon.

 - Alkaline batteries: These batteries are easily available but deliver 1.5V instead of the original 1.35V.
 This difference may cause your light meter to give false readings.
 625A batteries are available on Amazon.

 - Silver oxide batteries: Like alkaline batteries, they also provide 1.5V, but they have a more stable voltage output over their lifespan.
 303/357/76 batteries are available on Amazon.